Why Mago 1.0.0 Won't Ship With an LSP

 Why Not Wait for LSP Before Releasing 1.0.0?

-If we committed to including the LSP in 1.0.0, we'd be looking at 6 to 12 months of additional development time.
+If I committed to including the LSP in 1.0.0, I'd be looking at 6 to 12 months of additional development time.
 This would mean:

 • Companies and developers who need Mago's CLI tools today would have to keep using pre-release versions